-International Day of the Girl is this month.
+International Women’s Day is this month.
 It’s an important day around the globe that focuses on the value of educating young girls and women across the world.
 There are some incredible stats that highlight the massive gap in STEM industries between males and females.
 Female inclusion in a wider range of professions is a crucial conversation to highlight and dedicate time to.

 That said, this post is not about that.